 A Venice dive bar that’s a total Westside institution, Hinano is a burger-and-a-beer spot that’s just as good without the beer.
 They cook their famed burgers on a flat-top grill right behind the bar, and serve them in a basket with a bag of Lay’s.
 This is the ideal place to pull up a stool in between surly locals who’ve been sitting at the bar since Jim Morrison was partying here 50 years ago.
 There are also a couple of pool tables, if you’re here with a friend.
 Or if you want to get hustled by one of those locals.

 You might not be drinking, but you’re definitely interested in other so-called vices.
-Lowell Cafe is the first - and at the moment, only - cannabis cafe in the city.
-It’s a huge restaurant that looks like pretty much any other big, vine-filled cafe in Weho.
-But instead of people drinking cocktails, they’re taking hits out of massive bubblers.
+The Original Cannabis Cafe is the first - and at the moment, only - cannabis cafe in the city.
+They don't have a liquor license, and even if they did, people probably wouldn't be downing cocktails - they'd be taking hits out of massive bubblers.
 They’ve got a whole menu of options you can smoke/consume inside the restaurant, from pre-rolls and fresh flower to infused teas and chocolates.
 Obviously, this isn’t the place to come if you’re abstaining from all substances, but if you’re doing the whole California Sober thing, this is - quite literally - the only place to go out.

 Just because you’re “going out” doesn’t mean that you need to stand on a table at a karaoke bar, or get square-dancing lessons from a Cher impersonator.
 For a chill night out that’s still more fun than sitting at home drinking LaCroix, head to Koreatown’s Ddong Ggo.
 It’s a tented-in beer garden where you’ll find people eating kimchi pancakes and chain-smoking while they watch the Lakers game.
 It’s a bit like if you took a house party and moved it to a parking lot on Western Ave., and that’s why it’s so fun.